jullienl/HPE-Synergy-OneView-demos/Powershell/Grafana Metrics/Influxdb-Telegraf/README.md

 ## Grafana Dashboard

-To get a Grafana dashboard already configured for HPE Compute Ops Management, simply import the JSON file `HPE COM using Infinity (UQL + native API calls) and Telegraf (CO2e reports).json` into Grafana and make sure you set the dashboard variables with your Compute Ops Management API credentials information.
+To get a Grafana dashboard already configured for HPE OneView, simply import the JSON file `Grafana Dashboard for HPE OneView.json` into Grafana.

 ## Requirements